govau/content-guide/_numbers-measurements/dates.md

 This will take 10 to 15 minutes.

-This is covers these financial years:
+This covers these financial years:
 - 2013 to 2014
 - 2014 to 2015
 - 2015 to 2016